You Don't Lose Everything in a New York Bankruptcy

 When most people hear the word “bankruptcy,” they think it means you have to start over with nothing.

 “People have preconceptions of what bankruptcy is.
-They don’t know what they can keep, or how it will impact them,” says Jeffrey B. Peltz, who practices bankruptcy and matrimonial law in Brooklyn.
+They don’t know what they can keep, or how it will impact them,” says Jeffrey B. Peltz, a matrimonial and bankruptcy attorney in Brooklyn.
 “The truth is most people don’t lose anything because of exemptions that protect most property, and exemptions are pretty generous in New York.”

 The same goes for fears about how it will affect loved ones.